 Developing Meaningful Blended Learning Experiences

-In last week’s post we talked about Higher Level Questioning and Purposeful Learning.
-This week we take time to reflect on the importance of balancing learning experiences throughout the day for young children.
-This year has inevitably brought many challenges as we have learned to teach in both remote and hybrid learning models.
-However, we also recognize that this has been an opportunity to embrace new ways of designing and facilitating lessons in order to ensure that our practices reflect the physical, emotional, social, and academic needs of children.
-As we balance our instructional choices, we are always stepping back to consider how these new approaches might be helpful and continue to support rich learning as we step back into our classrooms full time one day.
+In our previous post we talked about Higher Level Questioning and Purposeful Learning.
+In this post we take time to reflect on the importance of balancing learning experiences throughout the day for young children.
+Teaching during a pandemic has given us the opportunity to embrace new ways of designing and facilitating lessons in order to ensure that our practices reflect the physical, emotional, social, and academic needs of children.
+As we balance our instructional choices, we are always stepping back to consider how these new approaches might be helpful and continue to support rich learning.

 Think about this important quote from the NAEYC:

 “Developmentally appropriate teaching practices must always guide the selection of any classroom materials, including technology and interactive media.”

 It is critical that we turn to trusted sources and research to back the educational decisions we make for our children each day.
 As we developed the Innovating Play framework over the past several years, we always began technology integration and development of blended learning experiences by turning first to sources such as the joint position statement of the National Association for the Education of Young Children and the Fred Rogers Center for Early Learning and Children’s Media at Saint Vincent College and the Checklist for identifying exemplary uses of technology and interactive media for early learning from The Pennsylvania Digital Media Literacy Project.
 Both of these sources continue to provide guidance in ensuring developmentally appropriate practices remain at the forefront in our learning models.